albertintech/apai/docs/amendments/eoqa/amendment-text.md

 ### Section 1.
 Qualification Requirement for Succession

-No person shall exercise the powers and duties of the office of President through any mechanism of succession or acting capacity who does not meet the qualifications for President established in Part III of this Amendment.
+No person shall exercise the powers and duties of the office of President through any mechanism of succession or acting capacity who does not meet the qualifications for President established in Part III of this Amendment or who is disqualified under Part V of this Amendment.

 ### Section 2.
 Bypass Provision

-Any person in the line of presidential succession who does not meet the qualifications established in Part III shall be bypassed in favor of the next eligible person in the line of succession.
+Any person in the line of presidential succession who does not meet the qualifications established in Part III, or who is disqualified under Part V, shall be bypassed in favor of the next eligible person in the line of succession.

 ### Section 3.
 Scope